tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - We have to help them carry the fire.
 We have to keep that light in their eyes ablaze.
 No matter how dark the world gets.
 In fact, we have to do it now, more than ever, because the world is dark.
 That’s our job.
 That’s our warrant.

-- If we fail . . .
+- If we fail...
 God help us.

 # Your Kids Will Be Whatever You Make Them